 In fact, most cap at $25,000.
 However, Great Western will issue policies up to $40,000.

 One option to consider – stacking life insurance policies.
 You may be able to, depending on your budget, purchase multiple guaranteed issue policies to increase your total death benefit.

 In comparison, traditional coverage, like term life insurance with no physical, offers face amounts for $500,000 or more.

 3. You Will Not Need a Medical Exam

 Guaranteed issue is a form of no exam life insurance.

-When you are terminally ill, your life insurance application will NOT include:
+When you are terminally ill, your life insurance application will NOT include a medical exam or:

 - Liquid samples

 No exam life insurance for seniors is growing in popularity.
 In fact, you can buy a policy from the comfort of your home.

 The purchasing process is incredibly simple.
 Guaranteed issue is a form of life insurance with no health questions.